Qutb Shahi tombs: Other tombs and structures

 The twin-tombs of the two favourite hakims (physicians) of Sultan Abdullah — Nizamuddin Ahmed Gilani and Abdul Jabbar Gilani — were built in 1651.
 They are among the few Qutb Shahi tombs that are not of royalty.
-Another pair are those of Premamati and Taramati, the favourite courtesans of Sultan Abdullah Shah, were laid to rest beside his tomb.
+Another pair are those of Premamati and Taramati, the favourite courtesans of Sultan Abdullah Shah, who were laid to rest beside his tomb.
 One other tomb which is not that of a Qutb Shahi family member is that of Neknam Khan.
 Neknam Khan, who served in Abdullah's army, was the commander-in-chief of the Carnatic.
 His tomb is on a platform outside the mausoleum of Ibrahim Qutb Shah.
 It was built in 1672, two years after Nekam Khan's death.